Honors Thesis in Global Health Studies

 Discuss with your Faculty Mentor the best formatting style for your thesis (i.e. discipline-specfic formatting styles).
 Your thesis must include a title page, an abstract (400 words or less), careful citation (footnotes or in-text citation), and a bibliography.

-You are required to give an oral or poster presentation of your Global Health Studies honors research findings.
+You are encouraged (but not required) to give an oral or poster presentation of your Global Health Studies honors research findings.

 How Do I Submit My Completed GHS:4991 Honors Thesis in Global Health Studies?